Infection spread for the frog model on trees: Modified frog models

-\begin{remark}\thlabel{rmk:continuous.time} To extend the results of this paper to continuous time, one could prove a version of this proposition in which a continuous-time frog model is coupled with a discrete-time nonbacktracking frog model. \end{remark}
+\begin{remark} To extend the results of this paper to continuous time, one could prove a version of this proposition in which a continuous-time frog model is coupled with a discrete-time nonbacktracking frog model. \end{remark}

-We mention that frog models on the finite tree $\TT^n_d$ do not come up in this paper.
-We include such models in \thref{cor:time.change} because the proof is nearly identical for them, and we need the result for our paper \cite{HJJ_cover} on cover times for the frog model.
+We mention that frog models on the finite tree $\TT ^{n}_{d}$ do not come up in this paper.
+We include such models in Proposition~$ \ref{cor:time.change}$ because the proof is nearly identical for them, and we need the result for our paper \cite{HJJ_cover} on cover times for the frog model.